citp/privacy-policy-historical/b/bl/bla/blancgroup.com.md

-> *The following text is extracted and transformed from the blancgroup.com privacy policy that was archived on 2015-03-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150315055419id_/http%3A//blancgroup.com/pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the blancgroup.com privacy policy that was archived on 2015-09-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150910202634id_/http%3A//blancgroup.com/pages/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | BLANC & ECLARE

-This privacy policy governs the manner in which BLANC Group collects, uses, maintains and discloses information collected from users, and applies to your use of our website located at [http://www.blancgroup.com](http://www.blancgroup.com/).
+This privacy policy governs the manner in which BLANC & ECLARE collects, uses, maintains and discloses information collected from users, and applies to your use of our website located at [http://www.blancgroup.com](http://www.blancgroup.com/).

 Please carefully read our privacy policy, because by using the site you consent to be bound by the terms of this privacy policy, effective the date listed above.
 Please also review our other terms and conditions available, as they govern the use of our website.
 When used in his privacy policy, “we,” “our,” and similar terms means BLANC & ECLARE, and “you,” “yours,” “user,” “customer” and similar terms refer to you.